 As I write this, the obvious major event within criminal justice is the impact of the economy and substantial budget cuts that are closing prisons and causing layoffs in law enforcement, courts and corrections.
 But in “official” documents, virtually nothing is said about the economy’s impact on the justice system.
 Research and analysis documents take years to develop.

 This is why public affairs staff in justice agencies spends considerable time collecting news stories and circulating them to senior staff.

-There are three primary sources of current information for crime and justice news.
+There are two primary sources of current information for crime and justice news beyond Crime in America.Net.
 They are:

 - The Crime Report, a joint project of Criminal Justice Journalists and the John Jay Center on Media, Crime and Justice.
 You can sign up for a daily feed via e-mail.
 See http://TheCrimeReport.Org.